- 1Spain: An attractive country for investment

 - For operations with a term of 5 years or more: a fixed or variable rate plus up to 4.30%.

 The repayment deadline and grace period may take any of the following forms:

 - Between 2 and 6 years, with the possibility of a grace period of up to 1 year for the repayment of principal.

 - Between 7 and 9 years, with the possibility of a grace period of up to 2 years.

 - 10 and 12 years, with the possibility of a grace period of up to 3 years for the repayment of principal.

 Lastly, it is to be noted that the credit institution may charge a fee at the start of the operation.
 It may also apply application costs or arrangement fees of up to 1% for transactions with a term of less than 5 years and up to 1.50% for transactions with a term of 5 years or more.
-Fees may also be charged for early repayment, whether voluntary (either 1% of the amount cancelled, if the transaction was executed at a fixed rate, or between a minimum 0.05% and a maximum of 0.80% if it was executed at a variable rate, having regard to the residual life of the transaction on the date on which the repayment is made) or mandatory (in which case it would incur a penalty of 2% of the amount cancelled).
+Fees may also be charged for early repayment, whether voluntary (either 1% of the amount cancelled, if the transaction was formalized at a fixed rate, or a maximum of 0.5% if it was executed at a variable rate, having regard to the residual life of the transaction on the date on which the repayment is made) or mandatory (in which case it would incur a penalty of 2% of the amount cancelled).

 This line of financing may be requested by independent professionals and enterprises with registered office in Spain who wish to obtain liquidity through an advance on the invoices from their export activity.